oscal-compass/compliance-trestle/docs/trestle_author_jinja.md

 - `-p` (optional) profile name (in the trestle project).
 When used the jinja template will have `resolved_catalog` and `catalog_interface` variables to use.
 - `-lut` (optional) loads yaml into a dictionary in python for which each (top level) variable is available in jinja.
 - `-elp` (optional) a period separated prefix for the variables in the lookup table.
 E.g. if the lut contained `banana: yellow` and the prefix was `fruit.tropical` using `{{ fruit.tropical.banana }}` would print out `yellow` in the jinja template.
 - `-bf` (optional) use to provide a custom formatting of the substituted parameters in the text with brackets or markup formatting.
 Use dot (.) to indicate where the parameter value will be written.
-E.g. `-bf *.*` to italicize all substituted parameters, `-bf Prefix:.` to add `Prefix:` to all parameters.
+E.g. `-bf *.*` to italicize all substituted parameters, `-bf Prefix:.` to add `Prefix:` to all parameters, and `-bf [.]` to put square brackets around the parameters.
+- `-vap` (optional) use to specify a `--value-assigned-prefix` in front of parameters that have values assigned by the profile.
+An example would include the organization doing the assignment, e.g. `-vap "ACME Assignment:"`  This is identical to the behavior of `profile-resolve`.
+- `-vnap` (optional) use to specify a `--value-not-assigned-prefix` in front of parameters that do *not* have values assigned by the profile.
+An example would be `-vap "Assignment:"`  This is identical to the behavior of `profile-resolve`.

 ## Sample jinja templates